yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/help.md

 * Steam Game Controllers
 * iMpulse

+Some of the new features added to the Controller experience include:

 * supports new controller types on iOS 13
 * new buttons (MENU, OPTIONS) on iOS 13+